ancantu/SCICLD2019/docs/reproducibility_git/reproducibility_git_05.md

 +Next steps: Back up our results
 ```

-All right!
-So
+### Restoring Old Versions of Files

-we can save changes to files and see what we've changed—now how
+We can save changes to files and see what we've changed—now how
 can we restore older versions of things?
 Let's suppose we accidentally overwrite our file: